CarolinaCapilla/sidekick-ai-assistant/README.md

 # Sidekick Personal Co-Worker

 An intelligent AI assistant that helps you complete tasks through a conversational interface.
-Built with LangGraph and Gradio for an intuitive web experience.
+Built with LangGraph and currently using Gradio for the web interface, with plans to migrate to a more robust Flask + Vue.js architecture.

 ## 🚀 Features